nicozerpa/website/src/articles/should-you-migrate-your-large-react-app-to-typescript.md

 ---
 For large-scale applications, a big recommendation is to use a static-typed language, like TypeScript.
 But if your application is already using JavaScript, is it worth migrating?

-Doing the migration might take a lot of time and resources, but not doing it can make the project harder to maintain at is grows.
+Migrating it might take a lot of time and resources, but not doing it can make the project harder to maintain as it grows.
 What to do?

 This is one of those cases in which **there's no one-size-fits-all answer**, it depends.
 But there are some factors that you have to take into account.